-In January 2009, the company wrote to its shareholders advising them it was offering to buy back 10% of their shares for \$9.60 each.
+Last February, the company wrote to its shareholders advising them it was offering to buy back 10% of their shares for \$9.60 each.
 The buy-back price was to include a franked dividend of \$1.40 per share (and each dividend was to carry a franking credit of \$0.60).

-Ranjini applied to participate in the buy-back to sell 1.000 of her shares.
+Ranjini applied to participate in the buy-back to sell 1,000 of her shares.

-Company M approved the buy-back on 1 May 2009 on the terms anticipated in its earlier letter to shareholders.
+Company M approved the buy-back last April on the terms anticipated in its earlier letter to shareholders.